Hi! Welcome to wellnessthroughwildness.com!

 Yes, this is about naturalness and wholeness.

-Wellnessthroughwildness.com is for people who are seeking wellness through wholesome natural products and a healthy presence of mind.
+Wellnessthroughwildness.com is for people who are seeking balance through wholesome natural lifestyle and a healthy presence of mind.

 That’s me hugging a giant New Zealand kauri tree (Agathis australis).